Data: Congress created virus aid, then reaped the benefits

 While voting, lobbying and ultimately benefiting from legislation aren't illegal, advocates say the blurred lines risk eroding public trust in the federal pandemic response as Congress begins debating yet another round of coronavirus relief.

-"It certainly looks bad and smells bad," said Aaron Scherb, a spokesperson for Common Cause, a watchdog group that was also approved for a loan through the program.
+"It certainly looks bad and smells bad," said Aaron Scherb, a spokesperson for Common Cause, a watchdog group whose education arm was also approved for a loan through the program.
+Members of Congress should not be allowed to vote on bills in which they can personally benefit, he said.

 As of June 30, the Treasury Department program had handed out $521 billion to industries including manufacturing, construction, restaurants and hotels.